 - Freshly ground black pepper

-- 1 package (16 ounces) low-moisture whole milk mozzarella cheese
+- 1 package (16-ounce) low-moisture whole milk mozzarella cheese

-- Select Saute and preheat the pressure cooking pot.
+- Select Sauté on an electric pressure cooker to preheat the pressure cooking pot.
 When hot, add the oil and the ground beef.
-Cook, using a metal spoon or meat chopper, to break beef into small pieces.
+Cook, using a metal spoon or meat chopper to break the beef into small pieces.
 Stir occasionally until the meat is crumbled and no longer pink, about 4 minutes.

 - Remove the meat to a plate lined with paper towels.
-Melt the butter in the pot, scraping well to make sure that no browned bits are stuck to the bottom of the pot.
-Add onion and green pepper.
-Cook, stirring occasionally, about 2 minutes.
-Add garlic and cook 1 minute more.
+Melt the butter in the pot, scraping up all browned bits on the bottom of the pot.
+Add the onion and green pepper.
+Cook, stirring occasionally for 2 minutes.
+Add the garlic and cook for 1 more minute.

-- Add beef broth.
-Scrape the bottom of the pot to ensure nothing is stuck to the bottom.
-Stir in the oregano, red pepper flakes, salt, and 2 tablespoons fresh parsley..
-Add Worcestershire sauce and stir until combined.
+- Add the beef broth.
+Scrape any browned bits off the bottom of the pot.
+Stir in the oregano, red pepper flakes, salt, and 2 tablespoons fresh parsley.
+Add the Worcestershire sauce and stir to combine.
 Return the beef to the pot.
-Then, without stirring, add the macaroni, pureed whole tomatoes, and petite diced tomatoes.
+Then, without stirring, add the macaroni, puréed whole tomatoes, and petite diced tomatoes.

 - Lock the lid in place.
 Select High Pressure and 4 minutes cook time.

 - While the pasta is coming to pressure, preheat the broiler.
 Cut the mozzarella cheese in half.
-Cut half of the mozzarella into 1/2-inch cubes.
+Cut one half of the mozzarella into 1/2-inch cubes.
 Set aside.
-Grate the remaining mozzarella cheese.
+Grate the remaining mozzarella.

-- When the timer sounds, use a quick pressure release.
+- When the cook time ends, use a quick pressure release.
 When the valve drops, carefully remove the lid.
 Stir the pasta carefully.

-- Transfer half of contents of the cooking pot to a large, oven-safe dish sprayed with oil or nonstick cooking spray.
+- Spray a large baking dish with nonstick cooking spray.** Transfer half of the contents of the cooking pot into the prepared dish.
 Distribute the cubed mozzarella evenly throughout the dish, then top with the rest of the pasta from the cooking pot.
-Sprinkle grated mozzarella and Parmesan cheese over the top of the dish.
-Place under the broiler until cheese is melted and starting to brown.
+Sprinkle the grated mozzarella and Parmesan cheese over the top.
+Place under the broiler until the cheese is melted and starting to brown.